Anxiety Medication for Teens in Texas

 If you have questions, concerns, or want to start your teen on the path to recovery, contact us today.
 You don’t need to fear judgment or stigma from our compassionate and caring team.
 Our staff is standing by to help.

-FAQs About Anxiety Medication for Teens
+Frequently Asked Questions About Anxiety Medication for Teens

 Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed anti-anxiety medication for teens.
-Some of the medications most commonly prescribed to teens are Fluoxetine, Sertraline, Paroxetine, and Escitalopram (Lexapro).
+Some of the medications most commonly prescribed to teens are fluoxetine, sertraline, paroxetine, and escitalopram (Lexapro).
 Your teens’ treatment team will work closely with them and you to find the right medication.

 SSRIs are currently the only anti-anxiety medications that have been extensively tested for safety and efficacy in adolescents.
 That’s why they are considered the safest option when medicating children and teens for anxiety.